-Truth be told, I was worried about my purse in Barcelona Spain a LOT more then in the medina alleys here.
+Truth be told, I was worried about my purse in Barcelona Spain a LOT more than in the medina alleys here.
 So it is safe to travel.

 Traveling as a female – Morocco travel tips

 We covered what to pack and wear section above.
-As a female traveler it is important dress well, so as to not bring in unwanted attention.
+As a female traveler, it is important to dress well, so as to not bring in unwanted attention.
 It is true that blonde, North American or European ladies will get more attention (and it is true regardless of what you wear).

 During our trip, we have seen blonde women in groups, with families and they were dressed less conservatively.